Ross Creek Reservoir: Ross Creek Reserve

 The reservoir is surrounded by a public reserve which has been allowed to regenerate with native bush.
 Though not technically covered by the New Zealand Reserves Act, the area is referred to as a reserve and managed and maintained as such by the Dunedin City Council, by virtue of its high scenic and recreational value.
 This lies between Tanner and Rockside Roads in Glenleith and Cannington Road in Maori Hill.
 The winding Burma Road runs through the reserve to the north and west of the reservoir.
 One of Dunedin's most popular golf courses, Balmacewen Golf Course, abuts the reserve's southwest corner.
 The highest point in the reserve, in its northeastern corner close to Tanner Road, is some 190 m above sea level.

 Numerous popular walking tracks lead to and circle the reservoir, and follow the course of the Ross Creek and its tributary, School Creek.
 Track counters have recorded as many as 4,000 walkers on the tracks per month, making them some of Dunedin's most well-used bush walks.
 The tracks are marked with stone markers, and a permanent orienteering course is also marked numbered posts.
 The walks can be entered from various points along Burma and Tanner Roads, but the main entry is from lower down Ross Creek at Glenleith.
 A further track links the reserve with a walkway which follows the course of the Water of Leith past a former quarry to link with tracks which run through Woodhaugh Gardens at the mouth of the Leith Valley 0.9 km to the southeast.

 Notable features of the reserve — other than the reservoir — include a waterfall which cascades some 20 m into School Creek.
 Though these falls appear completely natural, they were created by the diversion of Ross Creek to form the reservoir, and now carry waters from the creek's flood channel.
 The lower parts of the reserve's tracks close to Glenleith are also notable, as they pass through the narrowest part of the Ross Creek's valley, which rises as canyon walls on both sides of the track and creek.
+A highway linking the Dunedin Northern Motorway with Kaikorai Valley was planned in the 1970s to be built through this valley and across the adjacent golf course; an idea long since abandoned.